shananshan/FlightCheckInSystem/README.md

 # F21AS-FlightCheckInSystem_G15

+## If you find this deposite useful, give it a star!!
+Yeeeeeeeaaaaaaaah

 ## Introduction
 * graphical and textual instruction interface of the check-in process on check-in kiosk.
 The first stage focuses on foundational elements such as loading passenger bookings, providing a user interface for check-in, and generating summary report.
 This project uses iterative development, data structures, exception handling, and unit testing from we learned in courses.